 The Advocacy Officers of the University of South Australia Students Association (USASA) are responsible for providing confidential and independent academic policy advice to UniSA students.
 This service supports students in processes relating to their academic performance and progress.
 The advocacy team recognised that amongst the student cohort they assist, there was an opportunity to further enhance student support and experience via an internship program.

-During these ten weeks the advocates spend a significant amount of time allowing the interns to ask questions and debrief, as well as learn and take case notes for clients.
+During the program, the advocates spend a significant amount of time allowing the interns to ask questions and debrief, as well as learn and take case notes for clients.
 During weeks nine and ten the interns begin to lead client meetings with the advocates support, and an opportunity for direct feedback on their skills and interactions.
-Weeks eleven to fourteen are completely practical and the interns undertake a small caseload supervised by the advocacy officers.
+Weeks eleven to fifteen are completely practical and the interns undertake a small caseload supervised by the advocacy officers.